 By: Rick Hernandez

-“At Nazareth Joseph’s days were filled with work which necessarily took him away at times from his Infant God.
-During these hours Mary replaced him, but when evening brought him home again, he would pass the entire night in adoration, never tiring, only too happy for the chance to contemplate the hidden riches of Jesus’ divinity.
-For he pierced the rough garments the Child wore, until his faith touched the Sacred Heart.
-In profound adoration he united himself to the special grace of each one of the events in the life of Jesus.
+“At Nazareth, Joseph’s days were filled with work which necessarily took him away at times from his Infant God.
+During these hours, Mary replaced him, but when evening brought him home again, he would pass the entire night in adoration, never tiring, only too happy for the chance to contemplate the hidden riches of Jesus’ divinity.
+For he pierced the rough garments the Child wore until his faith touched the Sacred Heart.
+In profound adoration, he united himself to the special grace of each one of the events in the life of Jesus.
 He adored our Lord in His hidden life and in His Passion and Death; he adored in advance the Eucharistic Christ in His tabernacles: there was nothing that our Lord could hide from Saint Joseph.
 Among the graces which Jesus gave to His foster-father (and He flooded him with the graces attached to every one of His mysteries) is that special to an adorer of the Blessed Sacrament.
 That is the one we must ask of St. Joseph.
 Have confidence, strong confidence in him.
 Take him as the patron and the model of your life of adoration.” - St. Peter Julian Eymard

-When we think about adoration, we might picture Mother Mary with the child Jesus, but we know that Joseph was there as well.
+When we think about adoration, we might picture Mother Mary with the Child Jesus, but we know that Joseph was there as well.
 Joseph watched over them, provided for them, and protected them from the world as they both, Jesus and Mary, grew into the wisdom they required to perform their work in this world.
 If Mary’s fiat was the beginning of the work of redemption, then Joseph’s fiat was the one that maintained it.

-If Mother Mary was the first tabernacle, then Saint Joseph was the first sanctuary lamp, showering light over his charges, watching and announcing to us that we should pay attention because “there is something greater here” (Mt 12:6).
+If Mother Mary was the first tabernacle, Saint Joseph was the first sanctuary lamp, showering light over his charges, watching and announcing that we should pay attention because “there is something greater here” (Mt 12:6).
 And all that Joseph did was in private, hidden.
 All his love and sacrifice were witnessed only by Jesus and Mary, and “Mary kept all these things, reflecting on them in her heart” (Lk 2:12).

 As fathers, we are to do this, in the background, in humility, but with love and confidence, that His Kingdom may come and that our work and sacrifice may allow us to meet our loved ones in Heaven, for “we hold unwaveringly to our confession that gives us hope, for he who made the promise is trustworthy” (Heb 10:23).
+Amen.

-We are Ivonne Hernandez, Rick Hernandez and Laura Worhacz, Lay Associates of the Congregation of the Blessed Sacrament, and brothers and sisters in Christ.
+We are Ivonne J. Hernandez, Rick Hernandez and Laura Worhacz, Lay Associates of the Congregation of the Blessed Sacrament, and brothers and sisters in Christ.